Some Instacart, Amazon workers strike as jobs get riskier - KVIA

 Instacart is also giving 14 days of paid time off for any worker who is diagnosed with coronavirus, or is ordered to isolate, a policy it extended for another month last week.
 Strikers want that policy extended to any worker with a doctor’s note verifying an underlying condition making them vulnerable to the virus.

-Around 100 Amazon workers, meanwhile, walked out of an Amazon warehouse, in Staten Island, New York, on Monday demanding the facility be shut and cleaned during a paid time off after a co-worker tested positive for the virus.
+Several Amazon workers, meanwhile, walked out of an Amazon warehouse, in Staten Island, New York, on Monday demanding the facility be shut and cleaned during a paid time off after a co-worker tested positive for the virus.
+About 100 workers were expected to attend the rally, but Amazon said the number was much lower.

 Amazon said it has taken aggressive steps to safeguard its employees from the virus, including enhanced cleaning and sanitation and social distancing enforcement.
 At the Staten Island facility, which employs 4,500 people, Amazon implemented daily temperature screenings.

-Note: This story has been corrected to show that the Whole Foods “’sick out” is set for Tuesday, not Wednesday.